JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Manage-Results.md

 ![Results View screenshot](/img/ResultsView-Screenshot16.png)

 Once you selected the results you're interested in, click *Export Results*.
 You can choose what you want to export: everything in a JATOS Results Archive, only the result metadata, only the result data, or only the files.
+If in doubt which one to choose, get the JATOS Result Archive - it contains everything.

 ### Export a JATOS Results Archive (JRZIP)